 Dubai is attracting a large number of expats.
 Apart from the good quality of living, the fact that Dubai is a tax-free country is the primary cause for such enthusiasm.
 Income earned in Dubai is not subject to taxation.
 In addition, the bulk of goods and services are exempt from sales tax.
 As a result, there is a common misconception that Dubai imposes no direct or indirect taxes on its citizens.
 It is, after all, a myth.
-This is because no state can exist without taxes, according to common sense economics Realtors in dubai.
+This is because no state can exist without taxes, according to common sense economics.
 If Dubai is providing expensive incentives to Emiratis, those incentives must be paid by some form of revenue.
 We’ll go over the various kinds of hidden taxes in this article.

 Since we just established that Dubai is known for not levying taxes, it’s unexpected to find income tax as the top source of revenue.
 It is true that the majority of Dubai’s citizens are exempt from paying income tax.
 This does not imply that everyone is tax-free.
 Certain categories of listed firms are required to pay tax.
 The oil industry is the most well-known on the list.
 Oil companies are taxed at a mind-boggling rate of 55 percent.
 Given that Dubai’s economy is mostly based on oil, this is a significant sum.
 Dubai also levies a tax on the profits of foreign banks doing business in the country.
 The tax rate on this item is a dismal 20%.
 However, considering the volume of transactions, Dubai’s government continues to be concerned.
 Dubai has identified a few industries that account for the majority of tax revenue.
 Everyone else has been given a pass!